HMS Vanoc: Between the wars

 Vanoc was reduced to 3/5th complement in January 1919, while remaining part of the Twentieth Flotilla.
 She returned to a full complement on 19 June that year.
 The Twentieth Flotilla, including Vanoc, was deployed to the Baltic as part of the British intervention in the Russian Civil War.
 She was off Riga in October 1919 when British and French naval gunfire helped the Latvian army to drive off an attack by the pro-German West Russian Volunteer Army, which was attempting to set up a German-dominated puppet state.

 Vanoc was attached to the Second Destroyer Flotilla in November 1919, but was reduced to reserve at Devonport on 5 February 1920.
 Vanoc was recommissioned in October 1923, serving as a special trials vessel at Portsmouth.
 In November that year, Vanoc, together with sister ship Vivien carried out rough-weather trials.
 Vanoc was then used for torpedo trials at HMS Vernon, the Royal Navy's torpedo establishment.
 From January 1926, she was permanently attached to Vernon.

-On 29 June 1927, Vanoc, together with Wrestler, Tilbury and Toreador escorted the battlecruiser HMS Renown, carrying the Duke and Duchess of York into Portsmouth at the end of the royal couple's tour of the Commonwealth.Vanoc was part of the British Mediterranean Fleet during the Spanish Civil War.
+On 29 June 1927, Vanoc, together with Wrestler, Tilbury and Toreador escorted the battlecruiser HMS Renown, carrying the Duke and Duchess of York into Portsmouth at the end of the royal couple's tour of the Commonwealth.

+Vanoc was part of the British Mediterranean Fleet during the Spanish Civil War.
 Activities during Britain's attempt to enforce non-intervention included ferrying an inspection team to Spanish Morocco in January 1937 to investigate German activities.
 In June 1938, Vanoc was sent to Alicante in response to Nationalist air attacks on British shipping, while on 30 December 1938, after the Republican destroyer José Luis Díez ran aground at Catalan Bay following an engagement with Nationalist warships, Vanoc patrolled to prevent the Nationalists attacking while José Luis Díez was towed into Gibraltar to be interned.

+Second World War

-Second World WarVanoc was commanded by Lieutenant Commander James Godfrey Wood Deneys from 9 February 1939 to 15 December 1941.
+Vanoc was commanded by Lieutenant Commander James Godfrey Wood Deneys from 9 February 1939 to 15 December 1941.
 At the outbreak of the war, the ship was assigned to the 11th Destroyer Flotilla, based out of Plymouth, and in the early stages of hostilities undertook patrols in the English Channel and South Western Approaches areas.
 In February 1940, Vanoc accompanied HMS Scarborough escorting a Gibraltar bound convoy, before escorting two Liverpool bound convoys in March.
 In mid April, she accompanied Chrobry into Namsos in Norway.
 On 29 April 1940, she deployed with the destroyers HMS Echo, Firedrake, Havelock and Arrow to evacuate troops from Mo and Bodø to Harstad.
 Later, in June 1940, Vanoc took part in Operation Aerial, the evacuation of British and Allied troops from ports in western France, escorting a convoy of 10 ships from St Nazaire on 18 June.